bismuthsalamander/euler/README.md

 # euler
-Project Euler solutions in various languages
+Project Euler solutions, written purely as a personal exercise to gain some experience and learn a couple new languages.